griffithlab/pVACtools_Intro_Course/docs/03-running_pvactools.md

 - `allele(s)`: The name of the HLA allele to use for epitope prediction.
 Multiple alleles can be specified using a comma-separated list.
 These should be the HLA alleles of your patient.
 You might have clinical typing information for your patient.
-If not, you will need to computational predict the patient's HLA type using software such as OptiType.
+If not, you will need to computationally predict the patient's HLA type using software such as OptiType.
 - `prediction_algorithms`: The epitope prediction algorithms to use.
 Multiple prediction algorithms can be specified, separated by spaces.
 Use `all` to